foxy17/foxy17/README.md

 ### Hi there, I'm Arnav  👋
 ## I'm a Student, Developer, and Gamer 🎮!

-- 🔭 I’m currently working on Angular 9 !
+- 🔭 I’m actively working on Angular 12, Reactjs, Nodejs, Python and Flutter.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Reactjs.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers to build open source self hosted kanban board.
-- 🥅 2020 Goals: To complete AWS specialization
+- 🥅 2021Goals: To complete AWS specialization
 - ⚡ Fun fact: I love to draw and play guitar / piano

 ### Spotify Playing 🎧